Loupimo/UniversalSwatchSlots/README.md

 # Multiplayer

 This mod has been tested on windows dedicated server but should also work with linux server.
 To make it work, simply edit the UniversalSwatchSlots.cfg server file to match the session name you want to apply the mod to.
-Normally, no joining player doesn't need to set up any configuration on their side but if you're experiencing issue (like swatch slots don't appear) make sure to have to have the same configuration file on both sides.

-When playing in host / client mod make sure that all players share the same configuration file (or at least the same palette and palette association than the host has).
+Joining players need to have the same configuration except that they should add an empty session name under the association they wish to load.

 # Images